 When you file your case in a court of law, you may be entitled to claim full amounts for all damages you suffered.
 This means claiming the full value of medical bills you faced because of the accident, the full amount of any wages you lost or will lose from missed work, plus any damages to cover the physical pain, mental suffering, and emotional distress you suffered because of your injuries.

 Always talk to an attorney before accepting any money from your insurance company or the at-fault driver.
 These payouts could act as a settlement which prevents you from later taking your case to court.
-Talk to a Miami personal injury lawyer about what your case is worth and how much you deserve in damages.
+Talk to a Florida personal injury lawyer about what your case is worth and how much you deserve in damages.

 Call Our Miami Car Accident Lawyer Today for a Free Consultation